Prannay/Project-Collection-and-Assignment/README.md

 #Project Collection and Assignment

-This is a fork of "Project Collection and Assignment", which is being developed by the SunshineAggies team.
+This is a fork of "Project Collection and Assignment".
+Now [SunshineAggies] team is adding more features to it.

 ===================
 #### Update at 10/25/2015